endurantgames/cosmiclegends/src/classes/haunt.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 :::::::: {.ability-list .v2 } :::::::

-TBD
-:   To Be Determined

-TBD
-:   To Be Determined

-TBD
-:   To Be Determined

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Haunt Class Abilities {#list-class-haunt-abilities-v3}